Skip to content

 Pipeline

-The Pipeline can be used to extract fields from logs.
-Kong reports JSON-formatted logs via tcp-log.
-The rules are as follows:
+The Pipeline can be used for field extraction of logs.
+Kong reports logs in JSON format through tcp-log, and the rules are as follows:

 kong_log_json = load_json(_)